jgm/pandoc/doc/org.md

   `classoption` metadata field.

 - SUBTITLE: the document's subtitle; fully supported.

+  The content of this option is stored as inlines in the `subtitle` metadata field.

 - HTML_HEAD: arbitrary lines to add to the HTML document's head;
   fully supported.